 A $100,000 national salary carries the purchasing power of about $106,767 here; matching a $100K lifestyle takes roughly $93,662.

 Columbia ranks #190 of 387 U.S. metro areas measured by the Bureau of Economic Analysis, placing it in the upper half by cost.
 With an overall Regional Price Parity of 93.7, Columbia, SC is 6.3% less expensive than the national baseline of 100.
-The gap between Columbia's most and least expensive categories — the priciest line item versus rents at 79.5 — is what drives the household budget experience on the ground, not the single headline number.
+The gap between Columbia's most and least expensive categories - goods at 96.3 versus rents at 79.5 - is what drives the household budget experience on the ground, not the single headline number.

 Looking at the 2008-2024 trajectory, Columbia's overall index has stayed within 0.1 points, holding steady versus other U.S. metros.
 For the 2024 data year, goods are indexed at 96.3 and services at 88.3, meaning everyday spending in Columbia is governed more by the services and rent mix than by retail goods prices.
 Readers comparing multiple destinations should always pair the RPP headline with local wage data and housing costs before drawing relocation conclusions.